Schramm's formula and the Green's function for multiple SLE: Preliminaries

 Let $0 < \kappa < 8$.
 Throughout the paper we will use the following parameters:

 We will also sometimes write $\alpha = 4a$.
 The assumption $\kappa = 2/a< 8$ implies that $\alpha > 1$.

 We will work with the $\kappa$-dependent Loewner equation

 where $\xi_t$, $t \ge 0$, is the (continuous) Loewner driving term.
-The solution is a family of conformal maps $(g_t(z))$ called the Loewner chain of $\xi_t$.
-The SLE$_\kappa$ Loewner chain is obtained by taking $\xi_t$ to be a standard Brownian motion and $a=2/\kappa$.
+The solution is a family of conformal maps $(g_t(z))_{t \ge 0}$ called the Loewner chain of $(\xi_t)_{t \ge 0}$.
+The SLE$_\kappa$ Loewner chain is obtained by taking the driving term to be a standard Brownian motion and $a=2/\kappa$.
 The chordal SLE$_\kappa$ path is the continuous curve connecting $0$ with $\infty$ in $\HH$ defined by

-We write $H_t$ for the simply connected domain given by taking the unbounded component of $\HH \setminus \gamma_t$.
+We write $H_t$ for the simply connected domain given by taking the unbounded component of $\HH \smallsetminus \gamma_t$.
 Given a simply connected domain $D$ with distinct boundary points $p,q$, we define chordal SLE$_\kappa$ in $D$ from $p$ to $q$ by conformal invariance.
 We write

 We will make use of the following sharp one-point estimate which also defines the Green's function for chordal SLE$_\kappa$, see Lemma~2.10 of \cite{LW2013}.

 \begin{lemma}[Green's function for chordal SLE$_\kappa$] Suppose $0 < \kappa < 8$.
 There exists a constant $c > 0$ such that the following holds.
 Let $\gamma$ be SLE$_\kappa$ in $D$ from $p$ to $q$, where $D$ is a simply connected domain with distinct boundary points (prime ends) $p,q$.
 As $\epsilon \to 0$ the following estimate holds uniformly with respect to all $z \in D$ satisfying $\dist(z,\partial D) \ge 2\ee$: